OSH Answers Fact Sheets

 Eye/Face Protection: Not required if product is used as directed.

 Skin Protection: Protect exposed skin using insulated gloves suitable for low temperatures, long sleeves, protective apron and trousers worn outside boots or over shoes.
 Wear appropriate foot protection when handling cylinders.
 Suitable materials include: nitrile rubber, neoprene rubber.
 The following materials should NOT be used: polyvinyl chloride.
+Recommendations are NOT valid for very thin neoprene rubber and nitrile rubber gloves (0.3 mm or less).

 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.